 With the myriad of ways you can get into debt, it’s no surprise that you might not actually know exactly what type or how much of each debt you owe.
 Track your account statements and order a copy of your credit report.
 Check the National Student Loan Data System for your Federal Student Loan debt obligations and their associated servicers.

-- the status of the debt (payment satisfied to-date, in deferment, delinquent, etc.)
+- Status of the debt (payment satisfied to-date, in deferment, delinquent, etc.)

-- the type of interest rate (fixed or variable)
+- Type of interest rate (fixed or variable)